Director of Public Policy, Greater Kansas City Chamber of Commerce

 Since joining the Greater Kansas City Chamber of Commerce in 2017, John Jenks has been a public policy intern, then Public Policy Specialist, and now Director of Public Policy.
 In his role, he advocates and monitors legislation in Kansas and Missouri as well as the federal level, and drafts policy agendas.
 He co-developed The Greater KC Report dashboard to provide data on the local economy and quality of life.
 He has led a number of committees, and launched major workforce initiatives, including one for formerly incarcerated men and women.

 When and why did you decide to study public policy leadership?

-I decided to study public policy leadership immediately when I saw the program was available while exploring the idea of going to Ole Miss and the Honors College.
-I have always loved politics and policy so it seemed like a natural fit for me and also allowed me to also be in the Honors College and double major.
+I decided to study public policy leadership immediately when I saw the program was available while exploring the idea of going to Ole Miss.
+I have always loved politics and policy so it seemed like a natural fit for me.
+It also allowed me to be in the Honors College and double major.